 Chancellor Rishi Sunak has earned his wages in his first few weeks in the job.
 Bold decisions and a promise to “do whatever it takes” seem to be exactly what the economy needs.
-He has been keen to emphasise that his words turn into actions.
-So far as the promises he has made where the Banks are concerned-
+He has been keen to emphasis that his words turn into actions.
+So far as the promises he made on behalf of the Banks are concerned-

 - How will those promises be applied in the short term?

 - Will these promises set the tone for the behavior that lenders will adopt to loan defaults in the weeks and months that will follow?